 Instructions

 - Put the Sugar, water, and Corn Syrup in a saucepan over medium-low heat.
-Do not stir, just let everything melt and dissolve.1 cup Sugar, ¼ cup Water, 1 tablespoon Corn Syrup
+Do not stir, just let everything melt and dissolve.1 cup (200 g) Granulated Sugar, ¼ cup (60 ml) Water, 1 tablespoon Corn Syrup

 - Let the mixture bubble, still not stirring, until it starts to get a bit of color.
 Watch it closely to avoid burning.
-Once it turns amber, add the butter and stir it in6 tablespoon Butter
+Once it turns amber, add the butter and stir it in.6 tablespoon (86 g) Unsalted Butter

 - Let the caramel cool completely to room temperature before using.